 11. Ethiopia Heirloom-Single Origin Coffee from Groundwork:

 This light roast coffee from Cafe Britt it’s a bit on the heavier roast side, and just shy of a medium roast.
-Flavor notes include caramel, apricot, and malt and it’s grown in high altitudes, which is the best conditions for growing good coffee.
-It’s also considered to be both well balanced and a bit more full-bodied than some other light roasts.
+Flavor notes include caramel, apricot, and malt and it’s grown in high altitudes, which is the best condition for growing good coffee.
+It’s also considered to be both well-balanced and a bit more full-bodied than some other light roasts.

 It goes without saying, determining the ‘best light roast’ coffee is somewhat subjective, because personal preference has a lot to do with it.
 And if you’re still stumped when it comes to actually prepare your coffee, you can always head over to our A to Z Brewing Guide.